dialoguemd/tap-hubspot/style_guide.md

 * `timestamp` is the naming convention for event timestamps when in a base model
 * `date_day`, `date_month`, etc. is the naming convention for aggregated and time series data (as to not use the reserved `date` keyword)
 * In models with multiple CTEs or sources, all fields should be prefixed with their source for readability and ease of debugging (e.g. `episode_kpis.ttr_total`)
+* Filtration should be indicated in the suffix of field names such as `messages_care_team` and `messages_patient`; if combined with aggregation the filtration suffix should preced the aggregation suffix
+* Aggregation should be indicated in the suffix of field names such as `cost_avg`, `rt_sum`, `rt_count`, etc. ; aggregation suffixes should be used for all numerical columns and whenever there is possible ambiguity about a column's purpose

 #### Base Models
 * Only base models should select from source tables / views